Subdivided Columns (2010-2017)

 Fabricating the initial 2010 subdivided column was a highly labor-intensive process.
 A standard 60W laser-cutter required approximately 4 minutes to cut a single sheet, with additional time needed to strip the pieces.
 Even when working with three laser-cutters in parallel, fabrication time was close to 100 hours.

 In contrast, the Astana Columns were produced on a serial digital cutting and creasing machine.
-This machine, a Highcon Euclid II, operated by Maision Lack in Paris, is able lift 0.6mm sheets from a stack, individually cut them, and then restack them at a rate of up to 500 sheets per hour.
+This machine, a Highcon Euclid II, operated by Maison Lack in Paris, is able to lift 0.6mm sheets from a stack, individually cut them, and then restack them at a rate of up to 500 sheets per hour.
 Extremely high-powered lasers reduce the cutting time from originally 4 minutes to just a matter of seconds.

 The only remaining manual step was the stripping of cut material.
 As the columns' outlines are highly convoluted - and each sheet's outline is unique - the machine was unable to reliably strip the sheet.
 If this final step were automated, the machine would be able to autonomously fabricate the initial subdivided column - at almost double its original resolution - in under 10 hours.